jsmaskeen/os-notes/16_threadapi.md

   * **Reason:** To handle **spurious wakeups** (the thread might wake up even if the condition hasn't been met).

+### MESA Semantics

+MESA semantics are used in condition variable signaling.
+When a thread signals a condition variable, the waiting thread is only notified that the condition **might** be true, but it is not guaranteed.
+The waiting thread must re-check the condition after being awakened.

+  * **Why? :** The signaling thread does not relinquish the lock immediately after signaling.
+The waiting thread must wait for the lock to be released before it can proceed.
+  * **Implication:** This is why `cond_wait` is used inside a `while` loop, to re-check the condition after acquiring the lock.

 ### Anti-Pattern: Spin Waiting

 An alternative to condition variables is spinning: